This article is a very user-friendly introduction to Teaching English Around the World.

 (However, as you might imagine, schools tend to look more favorably on degrees in English or language related subjects.)

 Note that if you do not have a degree there are still some limited opportunities for teaching abroad.
-See TEFL without a Degree for more on this.
+See the links below for more on this.

 A TEFL Certificate* is the second usual qualification you'll need.